uncleGe/optimus/ui/README.md

 This will generate a production-ready build in the `dist` directory.

-## Deployment
+## Frontend Hosting & Deployment

-Deployment is managed via GCP.
-Ensure that environment variables are correctly configured in the hosting environment.
+The frontend is hosted on **Google Cloud Platform** with **Google Cloud Storage** and **Cloud CDN** enabled.
+After building, the static files are uploaded to a Cloud Storage bucket, which serves the frontend globally through a publicly accessible URL.